theonetruenerd/VenusLibraryDocumentation/docs/source/HSLStrLib.rst

     :return: The modified string
     :rtype: Variable

-.. py:function:: StrFind(variable str, variable subStr)
+.. ven:function:: StrFind(variable str, variable subStr)

     This function searches the string for the first match of the sub-string.